jamesraymondbrown/coding-challenge/README.md

 - The “money_with_currency” liquid filter also wasn't working, so I added JS to format prices with currency.
 But I’d just use that liquid filter on an actual Shopify store.
 There are other examples of things I'd have done with liquid tools as well, but I think two is enough for here.
 This README is already pretty long.

 - I’d have made the code more modular.
 A lot of what’s in the product.liquid file could be used in other places.
-EX: if we made a quick-view modal, we’d want to use the product image/gallery, variant selectors, etc. So likely I’d movee those into their own separate snippets and call those snippets as needed.
+EX: if we made a quick-view modal, we’d want to use the product image/gallery, variant selectors, etc. So likely I’d move those into their own separate snippets and call those snippets as needed.

 - I’d have linked most text to the en.default.json file, instead of hardcoding it (things like “Add to cart”, “Sale”, etc), to ensure that the site is easy to translate.